-Although the original decision was personal, my college senior thesis reinforced it.
-After spending a year researching interactions between microbiota, the immune system, and the central nervous system, I knew ingesting broad-spectrum antibiotics was not a reasonable solution to my skin problems and could instead decimate my gut bacteria, leaving me more susceptible to illness.
+After spending a year researching interactions between gut microbiota, the immune system, and the central nervous system, I learned how ingesting broad-spectrum antibiotics can decimate the gut bacteria, leaving patients more susceptible to illness.
 We have to stop treating our guts like our lawns, spraying pesticides and growing a monoculture.
 That is a recipe for disease for both our bodies and our Earth.

 What, when, and how much I ate/drank